-So, assume that there is a rule as A → X5 X X6 X30 X28 relevant to the chain 16, the node A(2,21) will form with the relevant position.
+Thus, assuming that there is a rule as A → X5 X X6 X30 X28 relevant to the chain 16, the node A(2,21) will form with the relevant position.

 3.2.2.
-The HTA model
+The proposed HTA model

-HTA includes two steps: classification and generate the combination chains.
+HTA includes two steps: classification and generation of combination chains.

-Classification: the period when the parser classifies the nodes of CHART into the difference block.
+Classification (1): the period when the parser classifies the nodes of CHART into the difference block.
 This classification is a preparation for chain generating period.

-Generate the combination chains: the parser will generate all the combinable chain and process each of them for the next stage.
+Generation of combination chains (GOCC) (2): the parser generates all the combinable chain and processes each of them for the next stage.

 3.2.2.1.
-Classification
+Classification step

-Picture 1 – Classification model in hierarchical tree.

-The HTA classification based on pigeon hole sort algorithm ideal.
-Hierarchical tree create the holes for adding pigeon, too.
-Difference is not for sorting, but to generate chain.
+The HTA classification is based on pigeon hole sort algorithm ideal.
+The HTA system creates the holes for adding pigeon.
+But the holes in HTA is used for GOCC(2) instead of sorting.

-The holes in HTA are divided into two type: the left holes and the right holes.
-Let assume that X is candidate node.
+The holes in HTA are divided into two type: the left holes and the right holes (Figure 1).
+Assuming that X is a candidate node.

+Figure 1 – Classification model in hierarchical tree.

-Left holes: This is a set of nodes that have their end position <= start position of X. All the nodes with the same end position equals e will be added in the one block labeled as e.
+Left holes: This is a set of nodes that have their end position <= start position of X. All the nodes with the same end position equal e will be added in the one block labeled as e.
 And all of the blocks lay in the bigger “left holes”.

 Right holes: This is a set of nodes that have their start position >= end position of X. All the nodes with the same start position equals s will be added in the one block labeled as s.
 And all of the blocks lay in the bigger “right holes”.

 3.2.2.2.
 Generate the combination chains

 With the input as the classified CHART, the parsing system will begin generating the chain.
-It includes three parts: “generate left chain”, “generate right chain” and “generate chain”.
+It includes three parts: “generate left chain”, “generate right chain” and “generate chain”. (show in Figure 2)

+Figure 2 – the HTA chain generator.

 Generate left chain: this module will generate all the combinable chain ends with candidate X, described as:

 Access to the left block labeled as “start position of X”, called the left combination nodes of X, note as SX block.